narayanadhavala/cucumber-essential/README.md

-# COURSENAME
+# Cucumber Essential Training
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Cucumber Essential Training`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]

 ## Course Description

+Cucumber is a tool for behavior-driven development (BDD), which allows you to write assertions in plain language that are then testable by code.
+By making written requirements actually testable, Cucumber provides a common language for business and engineering professionals.
+In this course, learn how to use Cucumber to implement agile practices like BDD, test-driven development (TDD), and acceptance test-driven development (ATDD).
+Instructor Shashi Shekhar goes over the basics of BDD, TDD, and ATDD, and then dives into the essentials of the Cucumber workflow.
+Along the way, gather tips on how to map user stories to features, add hooks, generate reports, and apply techniques to make BDD maintainable.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions